 You can keep the support going long term by being there for special occasions that are typically difficult for that parents.

 A child’s birthday and the day they passed away will be the most difficult days for the grieving parents.
 You can show your continuing support by writing cards and sending messages to the parents on those special days.
-Be sure to use the baby’s name when you talk about them with the grieving parents.
+Be sure to use the baby’s name when you talk about them with the grieving parents while they are finding their path through pain.

-Mother’s day and Father’s day may be extra difficult as well, so if you can remember to, try to acknowledge their lost child on those days too.
+Mother’s day and Father’s day may be extra difficult as well, so if you can remember to, try to acknowledge parents who have lost a baby on these days as well.

 Resources For Parents Who Have Lost A Baby